tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

   <img src="{{ site.url }}/img/aitvuup1/24-log-magnitude.png" class="fullwidth" />
 </figure>

-Restricting the magnitude to 12 in every direction requires *normalizing* the vector first, but this has been left for part 2 of this tutorial.
+Restricting the magnitude to 12 in every direction requires *normalizing* the vector first, but this (and much more) has been left for part 2 of this tutorial.

 ## Part 2